 Walkable neighborhoods are good for everyone.

-Get some fresh air, and get to know your neighbors, too!
-Walkable neighborhoods are safer, encourage physical activity, and get people connected with one another!
-Businesses are more likely to invest in your neighborhood.
-We support increasing walkable neighborhoods through funding and technical help.
+Get some fresh air and get to know your neighbors!
+Walkable neighborhoods are safer, and they can help promote healthy activity and community!
+They can also appeal to businesses that are more likely to invest in your neighborhood.
+We help support walkable neighborhoods through funding and technical help.

 - Feel safe and clean.

 - Ease the walk to neighborhood destinations and public transportation.

 - Promote healthy people.

 How to improve your neighborhood's walkability:

 - Share needs, concerns or audit findings with decision makers.